Administration API

 }

-- In Campaigns, expand the Campaign List call.
+2. In the Campaigns section, expand the Campaign List call.

-- Here you can refine the search parameters of the call.
+3. Here you can refine the search using the call parameters.
 Click Execute.

-- In the Response section, you will be able to see the following:
+4. In the Response section, you can see the following:

-- How to run the same command using cURL
+• How to execute the same command using cURL

-Continuing with the exercise, we can use the data obtained in the previous consultation to obtain more information.
-For example, we might be interested in the number of times that a particular campaign was executed (Campaign Deliveries) by using the ID of that particular campaign.
-To do this, you can go back to the "catalog" of services where you will find the following endpoint:
+Continuing with the exercise, it is possible to use the data obtained in the previous query to get more information.
+For example, we may be interested in knowing the number of times a particular campaign was executed (Campaign Deliveries) with the ID of that campaign.
+For this, you can review the service catalog again, and you will find the following endpoint:

 GET /messaging/campaigns/{campaign_id}/deliveries Campaign deliveries list